ubports/docviewer-app/README-Mergeproposal.md

 The above checklist is more of a guideline to help doc viewer app trunk stay buildable, stable and up to date.

+Note: As of wily 15.10, some autopilot tests are broken in trunk.
+As such autopilot failures can be excused until they are fixed in trunk.